AlexanderRichey/Markdownify/README.md

 #Markdownify

 This is a simple ruby script that converts HTML WordpressDotCom posts that have been imported with [Jekyll-Import](http://import.jekyllrb.com/docs/wordpressdotcom/) into Markdown.
-It renders only the following HTML elements in Markdown:
+Its results are intended to be used in [Jekyll](http://jekyllrb.com/) websites and it renders only the following HTML elements in Markdown:

 * paragraphs
 * blockquotes